Hi – Thanks for checking out my website.

-By learning how to breathe better
+By learning how to breathe and move better,

-I believe we become more present,
+I believe we become more present.

 My journey started with a fractured femur after a car accident when I was 14 years old.
 Yoga, bodywork and breathwork have all taught me how to better stand on both my legs, as well as on both my feet.
 Read more…

 Let’s talk if you would like to schedule a private session for:

 - Structural Integration

 - Yoga & Pranayama

 One of my favorite quotes defines my teaching methodology and style: “The art of teaching is the art of assisting discovery,” says Mark van Doren.
 As a teacher, I aim to help others discover something new about themselves.
 Read more…

 How can I help you inspire yourself to deepen your life,

 If we are somehow endowed with participation of some kind of divinity, then we are indeed special, and should treat each other with the respect and dignity this demands.